SuperDARN/pydarn/docs/user/install.md

 - [h5py](https://www.h5py.org/)

 ## Virtual Environments
-It is recommended to install pyDARN in a virtual environment to ensure the installation process does not affect the system libraries.
+It is recommended to install pyDARN in a virtual environment if you have multiple python/pip 3 versions on your computer or do not want to affect the main systems python libraries.

 ### pip Virtual Environment
-Instructions can be found here [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/)
+Instructions can be found here [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 1. `$ python3 -m pip install --user virtualenv`
 2. `$ python3 -m virtualenv <environment name>`
 * `$ source <environment name>/bin/activate`
 * `$ pip install git+https://github.com/superdarn/pydarn@develop`

+!!!
+Note
+    If you have multiple versions of python 3 on your machine, you can access a specific version by: `python<version number>`.
+    For example if you want to install python 3.6 virtual environment use: `python3.6 -m pip install --user virtualenv`.

 ### Anaconda Virtual Environment
 Instructions can be found here [conda environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/) and installing [anaconda](https://docs.anaconda.com/anaconda/install/)